 Aromatase inhibitors are prescribed in Australia for postmenopausal women whose breast cancer has spread beyond the breast and lymph nodes.
 These drugs work by virtually suppressing all oestrogen production in the body.
 The studies with one of these drugs known as anastrozole (sold as Arimidex), has shown that it does lead to loss of bone density at the spine and hip.
 This effect seems to be more significant in women who are newly menopausal.
 There is also a very slightly increased risk of fracture for women taking this medication, although further research is needed in this area.

-Some women are depressed and anxious in the first years after breast cancer is diagnosed and about 25% of women remain depressed four years after their diagnosis.
+About 50% of women with breast cancer experience depression and/or anxiety.
+Some women are depressed and anxious in the first years after breast cancer is diagnosed, and about 25% of women remain depressed four years after their diagnosis.

 Younger women with breast cancer experience more physical symptoms, psychological distress and poorer sexual functioning compared to other breast cancer age groups.